isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 and resource efficiency, create a safe, and conducive living environment, maintain high public health standards, and provide timely and reliable meteorological information.&nbsp;</p>
-<p>Prior to his current appointment, Wong was Principal Private Secretary
+<p>Prior to his current appointment, Kang Jet was Principal Private Secretary
 to the Deputy Prime Minister.
-Wong started his public service career at the Ministry of Finance.
+Kang Jet started his public service career at the Ministry of Finance.
 He has also worked in the Ministry of Defence, the Ministry of Education, and the Strategy Group of the Prime Minister’s Office.&nbsp;</p>
 <p>Kang Jet graduated with a Master’s Degree in Engineering Science from